lukaselmer/renuo-cms-doc/local_setup.md

     ![create bucket](create-bucket-button.png)

-1. Name it however you like.
-We request to do something like ```renuo-upload-<yourname>-development``` and choose to place where your server should be.
+1. Give it a meaningful name.
+We suggest something like ```renuo-upload-local-<yourname>-development``` and choose to place where your server should be.
 We usually use Frankfurt.

       ![configure bucket](new-s3-bucket.png)